To be a pro-vax or not, the COVID-19 vaccine conundrum on Twitter

 \subsection{Convergent Cross Mapping (CCM)}

-The almost synchronous ups and downs of the time series plots in Fig.\ \ref{time-change}(a) suggest a strong correlation between $\delta^+(n)$ and $\delta^-(n)$.
+The almost synchronous peaks and valleys of the time series plots in Fig.~\ref{time-change}a suggest a strong correlation between $\delta^+(n)$ and $\delta^-(n)$.
 Indeed, the correlation coefficient was $0.96$.
 This prompted a further exploration of potential causal relationships between the daily changes to pro- or anti-vax stances in the Twittersphere.

-We used Convergent Cross Mapping (CCM) \cite{Sugihara2012}, a non-parametric method based on the theory of non-linear dynamical systems, to infer causality between two variables $x$ and $y$ based on their time-series data.
-CCM follows Takens’ theorem that if indeed $x$ influences $y$, past values of $x$ can be recovered from $y$ \cite{Ye2015}. \cite{Sugihara2012} developed the technique of ``cross mapping”, where a time delay embedding from the time series of $y$ is used to estimate the values of $x$ and the causal effect of $x$ on $y$ is determined by how well $y$ cross maps $x$ or $x$ is forecasted by $y$ \cite{Ye2015}.
+We used Convergent Cross Mapping (CCM) \cite{Sugihara2012}, a non-parametric method based on the theory of nonlinear dynamical systems, to infer causality between two variables $x$ and $y$ based on their time-series data.
+CCM follows Takens’ theorem, which states that that if indeed $x$ influences $y$, with $x$ and $y$ being state variables of a dynamical system, then past values of $x$ can be recovered from $y$~\cite{Ye2015}.
+Ref.~\cite{Sugihara2012} developed the technique of ``cross mapping”, where a time delay embedding from the time series of $y$ is used to estimate the values of $x$ and the causal effect of $x$ on $y$ is determined by how well $y$ cross maps $x$, or how well $x$ is forecasted by $y$ \cite{Ye2015}.
 The forecasting skill or the capacity of the time series data of a variable to predict the other is used to infer causality.
-The variable with a higher forecasting skill can be interpreted as driven or caused by the other variable in a non-linear dynamical system.
+The variable with a higher forecasting skill can be interpreted as being driven or caused by the other variable in a non-linear dynamical system.
 CCM requires the time series to have statistical stationarity.
 Since the publication of \cite{Sugihara2012}, CCM has been widely used in life sciences, social networking, and environmental research.